The original series

-A mysterious figure who works at the Great Northern Hotel.
+A mysterious old man who works at the Great Northern Hotel.

 - Captain Oblivious: He apparently doesn't realize that Agent Cooper has been shot when he brings him his warm milk, despite Cooper lying bleeding on the floor.
 He just goes about his business and asks Cooper to sign the bill for the room service, like everything is normal.

 - Cloud Cuckoolander: Has extremely odd behavior possibly related to his old age.
-Is actually the Giant in disguise.
+Or it might be because the Giant is possessing him.